extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 [video](https://www.coursera.org/learn/sql-for-data-science/lecture/Ml5XL/views)

 Views are stored queries.
-With a view, one can add or remove columns wi
+With a view, one can add or remove columns without changing the schema.
+They can also be used to encapsulate queries.

+Views persist until the